Dialetheism: Criticisms

 One criticism of dialetheism is that it fails to capture a crucial feature about negation, known as absoluteness of disagreement.

 Imagine John's utterance of P. Sally's typical way of disagreeing with John is a consequent utterance of ¬P. Yet, if we accept dialetheism, Sally's so uttering does not prevent her from also accepting P; after all, P may be a dialetheia and therefore it and its negation are both true.
 The absoluteness of disagreement is lost.

 A response is that disagreement can be displayed by uttering "¬P and, furthermore, P is not a dialetheia".
 However, the most obvious codification of "P is not a dialetheia" is ¬(P $\wedge$ ¬P).
 But this itself could be a dialetheia as well.
 One dialetheist response is to offer a distinction between assertion and rejection.
 This distinction might be hashed out in terms of the traditional distinction between logical qualities, or as a distinction between two illocutionary speech acts: assertion and rejection.
 Another criticism is that dialetheism cannot describe logical consequences, once we believe in the relevance of logical consequences, because of its inability to describe hierarchies.

-History

-Before Priest, both Nicholas of Cusa and Hegel were dialetheists.
-Heraclitus and Protagoras were both accused of being.